evhub/coconut/HELP.md

 plus1 = (x) -> x+1
 3 |> plus1 |> sq |> print
 ```
-For all of these examples you should try predicting and then test to check.
+For all of the examples in this tutorial you should try predicting and then testing to check.

 ### 5. Operator Functions